We know Joseph gets downplayed at Christmas. I suppose it is understandable. But let’s just take a moment to think about his role.

 David Zimmerman in “Comic Book Character” notes that mankind takes on four major roles in the Bible.
 In the Bible, God clearly takes on the role of hero, not people.
 However, people do take on the role of:

 1. Villain.
 As I noted in my book “Theo-Storying” is is not true that Satan is the primary villain of the Bible.
 We sometimes like to read it that way (very selective reading at that).
 Satan may be the villain in the heavenly realms, but on earth, we really have no competition.
-Satan is more of a partner.
+We fit the role of villain better.
+Satan is more of a partner of ours in our role.

 2. Victim.
 While we may be the villain… we commonly are also victims in the Bible.
 Special place is given to the poor, the widow, the orphan, the alien, the marginalized.
 However, we all live in a world that is messed up, a world that we did not create.
 We sin, but we also are sinned against.